robertsonmcclure/robertsonmcclure.github.io/_projects/howu.md

 order: 6
 ---

-Howu is a well monitoring service created as a proof of concept after a conversation with the Strength and Conditioning Department at UofT.
+Howu is a wellness monitoring service created as a proof of concept.
 Development has been discontinued.